seancdavis/sapwood-classic/docs/02-getting_started/04-the_configuration_file.md

 ### Site

-* `title`: (default: `Taproot`) The default title for the site.
+* `title`: (default: `Sapwood`) The default title for the site.
 This is used when we don't have a dynamic title available.
 * `url`: The URL at which you will run this application.
 In development, this is usually `localhost`, and in production it is whatever you are using as your domain. *Note: omit the protocol and just include the domain.

 ### Design